Christmas tree safety tips - Kentucky Farm Bureau

 Make sure your tree is at least three feet away from any heat source, like fireplaces, radiators, candles or heat vents.
 In 25% of Christmas tree fires, a heat source was too close to the tree, according to the NFPA.
 If possible, it is also advisable to anchor your tree to keep it from tipping over.

-Try to avoid using sharp or breakable objects as ornaments – but if you do, place them high on the tree, out of reach for youngsters.
+Try to avoid using sharp or breakable objects as ornaments, but if you do, place them high on the tree and out of reach for youngsters.
 Decorative, liquid-filled “bubble lights” contain methylene chloride, which can be poisonous if a child drinks the fluid from more than one light (even if labeled nontoxic).
 In addition, snow sprays contain acetone or methylene chloride.
 These solvents can be harmful when inhaled.
 Once the snow spray is dried, it is not dangerous.

 Many aspects of a live tree can also be toxic to pets.
 Preservatives, pesticides, and fertilizers from the tree farm often seep into the water.
 Use a covered tree stand to be safe!
-Homemade salt-dough ornaments can additionally be a tempting treat both two- and four-legged members of your home, but can cause life threatening imbalances in pets.
+Homemade salt-dough ornaments can additionally be a tempting treat for both two- and four-legged members of your home, but can cause life-threatening imbalances in pets.
 Holly and mistletoe can cause gastrointestinal issues and even cardiovascular problems when ingested, and various lilies that are often found in holiday bouquets can cause kidney failure in cats.
-Keep in mind that garland and lights pose a strangulation risk – especially for cats who may view this shiny décor as a toy.
+Keep in mind that garland and lights pose a strangulation risk, especially for cats who may view this shiny décor as a toy.

 So when it comes to holiday safety, make your list, check it twice and enjoy a disaster-free holiday season!